RTO Registration Checklist

 - Develop a course schedule.

 To aid in planning the number of enrolments / courses for delivery in the first two years, prepare a detailed course schedule.
 Consider your available number of trainers and budgeted wages, the available equipment, the capacity of your training premises and the number of planned students per course.
 This planning will feed directly into your financial viability risk assessment and will help you to forecast student numbers within your capacity to deliver.
-The course schedule should show your courses will be allocated to your classrooms or when your short on-site course are to be delivered.
+The course schedule should show how your courses will be allocated to your classrooms or when your on-site course are to be delivered.
 This will be submitted with the application evidence so, make sure it is easy to understand and looks professional.
 Word doc or spreadsheet is fine.
 It is super important that your course schedule aligns with your forecast student numbers in the financial viability risk assessment.

 - Develop your Business and Financial Plan.